-A plumbing line backed up and flooded my condo apartment.
-My homeowner’s insurance has denied coverage—can I challenge this?
+A waste water line backed up and flooded my apartment.
+My homeowner’s insurance denied coverage—can I challenge this?

 “Yes, you can challenge a denial of coverage for this type of water damage,” says Ian Brandt, partner at the real estate law firm Wagner Berkow & Brandt.
-He points out that when there’s a clog in the common building plumbing outside your apartment and wastewater backs up—due to grease, baby wipes, sanitary products that get stuck, or anything else—homeowners’ insurers routinely deny coverage and leave apartment owners stuck with the bill for clean up and repair costs.
+He points out these back ups usually occur through sinks, toilet, tubs, and shower drains and when there’s a clog in the common building plumbing outside your apartment and wastewater backs up—due to grease, baby wipes, sanitary products that get stuck, or anything else—homeowners’ insurers routinely deny coverage and leave apartment owners stuck with the bill for clean up and repair costs.

 However, Brandt adds, “I have successfully challenged this type of coverage declination."
 He says, anyone whose apartment, whether in a co-op or a condo, has suffered damage due to water backups should absolutely challenge the denial of coverage.